Hecate2/Ignareo-ISML-auto-voter/README.md

 ## Acknowledgements
 First of all, please allow me to extend my sincerest gratitude to
 <font color=#0099ff>Chtholly Nota Seniorious</font>,
-Tiat Siba Ignaleo,
+Tiat Siba Ignareo,
 Ithea Myse Valgulious,
 Nephren Ruq Insania,
 and
 <font color=DodgerBlue>Shino Asada</font>,
 who always charge my will to conquer all the difficulties.

-Thanks to all that support Ignaleo, including but not limited to the contributers of all the magnificent open codes utilized by Ignaleo.
+Thanks to all that support Ignareo, including but not limited to the contributers of all the magnificent open codes utilized by Ignareo.

 Thanks to my supporting group, which invested huge funds to give birth to the previous generations of auto voter programs.
 Thanks for their trust and cultivation on me.